JordanMicahBennett/Supermathematics-and-Artificial-General-Intelligence/index.md

 Remember, if you have good knowledge of [supermathematics](https://en.wikipedia.org/wiki/Supermathematics) and machine learning, you may pitch in for a discussion, by messaging me at jordanmicahbennett@gmail.com.

-Part J - Extras
+Part K - Extras
 ======

 I compiled a list of resources (beyond things cited throughout the papers) that may be helpful [here](https://github.com/JordanMicahBennett/Supermathematics-and-Artificial-General-Intelligence/blob/master/1.%20Extra%20list%20of%20helpful%20resources.md).

-Part K - Article Download
+Part L - Article Download
 ======
 Here is this article in [pdf form](https://www.researchgate.net/publication/319523372_Supermathematics_and_Artificial_General_Intelligence).